vypr213/cs131_notes_dev/_chapters/pixels/edge_detection.md

   <img src="../../assets/Lecture_4/ab_quantized_3.png">
   <div class="figcaption">More Voting on discrete cells</div>
 </div>
+*Source: Lecture 4.6, slide 12*

 Finally, we select the cells that accumulated more than a certain number of votes.
-The coordinates of these cells give us the corresponding lines in the $x, y$ space.
+The coordinates of these cells give us the corresponding lines in the $(x, y)$ space.

 ## Hough Transform Algorithm